It’s coming up to that time of year where all eCommerce businesses are planning their Christmas campaigns.

 Think about how your customers buy your products – do they buy to use for themselves (even at Christmas time), or do they buy for gifts?
 Or both?

-Your special offer at Christmas time needs to be tailored to your customers’ purchase behaviour.
+Your special offer during your eCommerce Christmas campaign needs to be tailored to your customers’ purchase behaviour.

 If it’s a gift – make it just under $50.